CCI-Tools/cate/doc/source/user_manual/um_setup.rst

 ------------------------------

-The Cate Core installers are pretty large files because they include a complete Python 3 environment bundled with various "heavy" Python packages such as numpy, pandas, matplotlib, gdal, etc. In order to avoid downloading and installing a new Python environment for every Cate software update, it is possible to update a Cate Core installation in place.
+The Cate Core installers are pretty large files because they include a complete Python 3 environment bundled with various "heavy" Python packages such as numpy, pandas, matplotlib, gdal, etc.

+When you install a Cate Core software update you can not use the same target directory again, because the installer requires it to be non-existing or empty.
+So you either have to choose a different target directory, or you uninstall the previous version first, or you simply remove all contained files in the old directory.

+Another option is to entirely avoid downloading and installing a new Python environment for every Cate software update by updating it in place using the bundled ``conda`` package manager.
 To update to a specific Cate version, e.g. version 1.0.1, bring up the Cate CLI and type

 .. code-block:: console